A magical day at the beach.

 "Jim, have you guys picked out a name for your snowman?"

 "No, Ma'am.
 We haven't!
 Hey guys, we need a name for our snowman."
 They all stopped building the snowman.
-Looking around at each other, they all started saying names.
+Looking around at each other, they all called out different names.